neil-edelman/boxes/readme.md

 <code>struct <strong>&lt;N&gt;table_iterator</strong> { struct &lt;PN&gt;iterator it; };</code>

 Iteration usually not in any particular order\.
-The asymptotic runtime is proportional to the table capacity\.
+The asymptotic runtime of iterating though the whole table is proportional to the capacity\.